Swader/wallets-review/explore-multiaccount.md

 - again connecting to the above, clear flags of sub-derived addresses that have been used (burned), so the user knows not to use them again, or to use them sparingly
 - metadata on accounts, allowing custom notes, names, identifiers and more (several wallets already offer this)
 - easy imports and exports via all possible methods: key, keystore, phrase (most good wallets offer this)

+The above sections on wallets have been added to corresponding entries on [Wallets.Review](https://wallets.review).